-- 4 tbsp. uncooked sticky rice or Japanese sweet rice (or 3 to 4 tbsp. chopped peanuts or cashews)
+- 4 tablespoons uncooked sticky rice or Japanese sweet rice (or 3 to 4 tablespoons chopped peanuts or cashews)

-- 2 tsp. oil for stir frying (a neutral oil like canola or vegetable is best)
+- 2 teaspoon oil for stir frying (a neutral oil like canola or vegetable is best)

 - 1 shallot, or 1/4 cup chopped onion

-- 1/2 lb. chicken breast, chopped up into small pieces, or ground chicken (or pork or turkey)
+- 1/2 pound chicken breast, chopped up into small pieces, or ground chicken (or pork or turkey)

 - 4 kaffir lime leaves, cut into thin slivers with scissors, optional

-- 2 tbsp. fish sauce for frying chicken
+- 2 tablespoons fish sauce for frying chicken

-Taste-test the salad, adding more fish sauce if you prefer it saltier/more flavorful.
+- Taste test the salad, adding more fish sauce if you prefer it saltier or more flavorful.
 Add more dried crushed chili if you prefer it spicier.
 If too bitter, add a little more sugar.

-Garnish with more mint or basil leaves, or some edible flowers.
+- Garnish with more mint or basil leaves or with some edible flowers.
 Serve immediately while the chicken is still warm.

 Ground toasted rice is traditionally added to this salad.
-This dish is delicious without it, or with ground or chopped nuts added instead.
+This dish is also delicious without it or with ground or chopped nuts added instead.
 However, if you'd like to make this salad the authentic way, here's how: